Angus Council is facing a financial crisis. We forecast a budget gap of £51.9 million over the next three years.

 By saving money through changes to kerbside recycling, we can reduce cuts to other services such as schools, social care and roads.

-So we can understand what is important to Angus residents, we're asking them to have their say with the kerbside recycling service survey.
+So we can understand what is important to Angus residents, we ran the kerbside recycling service survey from 14 November to 11 December 2022.